clarkadisney/clarkadisney.github.io/_posts/2021-03-25-quantumrecap.md

  The First 2016 QB288v1 usedSamsung LM561C diodes which have been variously tested up to ~2.5 μmol/j.
 Current boards use the LM301H which has been widely-tested by a variety of labs at a high as ~3.1 μmol/j.
 This is compared to ~1.0 in the late-aughts.

 ### 2021 - No competitors?
-Similar to the spectrum charts of fixture side, diode manufacturers often make available their <a href="https://www.samsung.com/led/lighting/mid-power-leds/3030-leds/lm301h/" target="_blank" rel="noopener noreferrer">design files</a>  and technical specifications - and frequently include <a href="https://cdn.shopify.com/s/files/1/1538/8585/files/HLG_650R.pdf?v=1587049529" target="_blank" rel="noopener noreferrer">lab results</a>.
-This is currently the pound for pound winner, but not necessarily the most cost efficient light.
+Similar to the spectrum charts of fixture side, diode manufacturers often make available their <a href="https://www.samsung.com/led/lighting/mid-power-leds/3030-leds/lm301h/" target="_blank" rel="noopener noreferrer">design files</a>  and technical specifications.
+This is currently the pound for pound winner in the diode game.